 A note to our readers: the annual RSA conference convenes this coming week, and the CyberWire will be there.
 If you'll be at San Francisco's Moscone Center, too, stop by and say hello to the CyberWire team.
 We'll be at the Akamai booth, #3625 in the North Hall.
 We hope to see you there (and thanks to Akamai for their kind hospitality).

-This CyberWire look back at the Week that Was discusses events affecting China, the European Union, Germany, Iran, Iraq, Ireland, Russia, Syria, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting China, European Union, Germany, Iran, Iraq, Ireland, Russia, Syria, United Kingdom, United States.